Council Tax Discretionary Reduction

 How to apply

-- take all reasonable steps to resolve the problems that are causing you hardship
+1. Taken all reasonable steps to resolve the problems that are causing you exceptional hardship

-- check your entitlement to, and apply for, any other relevant Council Tax reductions.
-See Can I get a reduction?
+2. Checked your entitlement to, and applied for, any other relevant Council Tax reductions.
+Please see our Council Tax Discounts and Exemptions page.

-We will need evidence of your situation and details of what you have done to try to resolve the problems.
-We will also need to be sure that if you are in arrears with your Council Tax, this is for a genuine reason - not simply because you have chosen not to pay.
+You will need to provide evidence of your situation and explain the steps you have taken to try to resolve the problems.
+We will consider each case and circumstance individually.
+We will also need to check that if you are in arrears with your Council Tax, that this is for a genuine reason - not simply because you have chosen not to pay.

 Other short term help we can give people in difficult circumstances

-If you get Housing Benefit or Universal Credit Housing Costs and need extra help to pay your rent, see discretionary housing payments.
-Also see details of other support available on the Cost of Living Support page
+If you get Housing Benefit or Universal Credit Housing Costs and need extra help to pay your rent, please see our discretionary housing payments page.
+Please also see details of other support available on the Cost of Living Support page.